jimmelanson/excel_vba_password_generator/README.md

 # excel_vba_password_generator
-A utility using rand() and rank() to generate passwords that comply with multiple rules.
+A utility using rnd() and rank() to generate passwords that comply with multiple rules.

 This password generator was written because a.)
 I wanted to solve some string manipulation problems and b.)
 I was bored.